kepano/obsidian-minimal/README.md

 ## Installation

+To install the theme

 - Open Obsidian Settings
 - Go to `Appearance` and click `Manage`
 - Under community themes search for Minimal and click `Use`

+To install the companion plugin

 - Go to `Community plugins` and turn off `Safe mode`
 - Under community themes search Minimal Theme Settings and click `Install`, then `Enable`